USS S-19: Service history

-S-19 operated off the northeastern coast of the United States from 1923 to 1930, taking part in fleet exercises off Panama in the early months of each year.
+S-19 operated off the northeastern coast of the United States from 1923 to 1930, taking part in fleet exercises off Panama, in the early months of each year.

 This routine was interrupted in the foggy, early hours of 13 January 1925, when the submarine ran aground off Chatham, Massachusetts, on the southern coast of Cape Cod, after strong winds and unusually heavy seas had pushed her far from her course.
-She had departed Portsmouth Navy Yard in Kittery, Maine, the previous afternoon after overhaul, and was en route to New London, Connecticut.
+She had departed Portsmouth Navy Yard, in Kittery, Maine, the previous afternoon after overhaul, and was en route to New London, Connecticut.
 The United States Coast Guard cutters and came to S-19s assistance, as did life-saving crews from two nearby Coast Guard stations.
-Heavy seas made it impossible to pass a line to the grounded submarine or to reach her by boat until late on the evening of 14 January, when a party from the Nauset, Massachusetts, Coast Guard station succeeded in boarding.
+Heavy seas made it impossible to pass a line to the grounded submarine or to reach her by boat until late on the evening of 14 January, when a party from Coast Guard Station Nauset, succeeded in boarding.
 By the morning of 15 January, S-19s crew had been safely brought to shore.
 After strenuous effort by Navy tugs and the Coast Guard cutters, S-19 was finally freed from the shoal.

-Repaired and returned to service with the fleet, S-19 continued her Atlantic operations until 22 October 1930, when she departed New London for the Pacific Ocean.
-The submarine arrived at Pearl Harbor, Hawaii, on 7 December 1930, and for the next three years operated from there.
-She was decommissioned at Pearl Harbor on 10 February 1934.
+Repaired and returned to service with the fleet, S-19 continued her Atlantic operations until 22 October 1930, when she departed New London, for the Pacific Ocean.
+The submarine arrived at Pearl Harbor, in the Territory of Hawaii, on 7 December 1930, and for the next three years operated from there.

-Disposal
+Fate

-S-19 was struck from the Naval Vessel Register on 12 December 1936.
-She was towed to sea and scuttled on 18 December 1938 in accordance with the terms of the Second London Naval Treaty.
+S-19 was decommissioned at Pearl Harbor, on 10 February 1934.
+She was struck from the Naval Vessel Register on 12 December 1936.
+She was towed to sea and scuttled on 18 December 1938, in accordance with the terms of the Second London Naval Treaty.